 Flex Home Learning

 At Heritage Flex Academy, parents have the option of teaching their students at home five days a week in a supervised independent study program, using classically inspired curriculum designed with the parent educator in mind.
 In the Flex Home learning option, each family is provided with support from a highly-qualified credentialed teacher, known as an Academic Adviser.
 Our Academic Advisers have served many years in the independent study community and are familiar with a broad scope of curriculum.
 They can help parents to navigate the classically-inspired curriculum options we recommend, and they can consider parent suggestions for new curriculum, when the coursework meets our rigorous standards.
 Curriculum selection is truly a partnership where the needs of the parents and the students are carefully considered and a course of study is tailored to the talents of each student.
-Academic Advisers also facilitate regular meetings with parents and students and are available to answer questions, or for consultation, coaching, and support.
+Academic Advisers meet weekly in person or via Zoom with each student and their parent individually to monitor progress and support learning.
+The teachers are available to answer questions, or for consultation, coaching, and support.